About the Department

 - advice on the maintenance and restoration of official residences; and

-- support for the Prime Minister and her family.
+- support for the Prime Minister and his family.